Glenn Goldup

 Glenn Michael Goldup (born April 26, 1953) is a Canadian former professional ice hockey player who played 291 games in the National Hockey League (NHL).
-He played for the Montreal Canadiens and Los Angeles Kings.
+He played for the Montreal Canadiens and Los Angeles Kings from 1973 to 1981.
 As a youth, he played in the 1965 Quebec International Pee-Wee Hockey Tournament with the Toronto Torrids minor ice hockey team.
 Born in Toronto, Ontario, his father Hank Goldup also played professional hockey in the NHL.